-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The City reports advance property tax collections in the government-wide statement of net position and in the governmental funds balance sheet and deferred inflows of resources related to differences between expected and actual experience for pensions and OPEB in the government-wide statement of net position.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
+The City reports a deferred charge on refunding in the government-wide statement of net position.
+The City also reports advance property tax collections in the government-wide statement of net position and in the governmental funds balance sheet and deferred inflows of resources related to differences between expected and actual experience for pensions and OPEB in the government-wide statement of net position.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 Advance property tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
 A deferred inflow of resources related to pension and OPEB results from differences between expected and actual experience, changes in assumptions or other inputs and difference between projected and actual earnings on investments.
 These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plans (active employees and inactive employees).
 Also, for governmental funds, the City reports unavailable revenue, which arises only under the modified accrual basis of accounting.
 The governmental funds report unavailable revenues from several sources: property taxes, police extra duty, parking and other departmental revenues.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period that the amounts become available.